jenkins-x/jx/README.md

     jx create cluster minikube

 If that does not work first time for you then please [let us know](https://github.com/jenkins-x/jx/issues/new).
-A work around is to try [install minikube yourself](https://github.com/kubernetes/minikube#installation) and [start it up](https://github.com/kubernetes/minikube#quickstart) then use `jx install` as described below.
+The [troubleshooting section](#troubleshooting) may help, othwerise a work around is to try [install minikube yourself](https://github.com/kubernetes/minikube#installation) and [start it up](https://github.com/kubernetes/minikube#quickstart) then use `jx install` as described below.

 ### Using an existing kubernetes cluster